 A unique gathering space in nature…

-A common reaction to arriving at Plot 9 is a feeling that you’ve travelled far out of the city, but it is in fact very well connected to central London, being a 2 minute walk from Maze Hill station and just 15 minutes from London Bridge.
+A common reaction to arriving at Plot 9 is a feeling that you’ve travelled far from the city, but it is in fact very well connected to central London, being a 2 minute walk from Maze Hill station and just 15 minutes by National Rail from London Bridge.

 Plot 9 Highlights…

-- The Dodeca-Den: a highly adaptable 12-sided/circular gathering space with room for up to 50 people seated
+- Seated Parachute Space: a parachute-covered highly adaptable 12-sided/circular gathering space with room for up to 40 people seated

 - Wildlife pond: a home to newts and a watering hole for birds and foxes